Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 # RAiSD-AI-performance-evaluation
 ## About
 This repository is to reproduce the comparison of RAiSD-AI against other selective sweep identification tools in the paper "".

-To facilitate the execution of the experiment, we provided extra scripts made minor modifications to the code of these tools to enable customizable input and output paths:
+## Statement
 ### diploS/HIC
 1) modified the source code to make diploS/HIC as a binary classifier.
 2) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.